THE NOMA AWARD FOR

 The Jury’s citation reads:

-The Noma Award, under the auspices of UNESCO, will be presented to Shimmer Chinodya at a special ceremony details of which will be announced later.
+The US$10,000 Noma Award, under the auspices of UNESCO, will be presented to Sefi Atta at a special ceremony in Africa, details of which will be announced later.

-107 titles, from 66 African publishers, in 12 countries, in 5 languages, were submitted for the 2007 competition.
-The Jury singled out a further four titles for Honourable Mention.
+43 publishers from 12 African countries submitted titles for the 2009 competition.
+The Jury singled out a further three titles for Honourable Mention.
 The list is attached.

 The Noma Award Jury is chaired by Walter Bgoya from Tanzania, one of Africa’s most distinguished publishers, with wide knowledge of both African and international publishing.
-The other members of the Jury in 2007 were: Professor Simon Gikandi, Professor of English at Princeton University; Professor Peter Katjavivi, Ambassador of the Republic of Namibia to the Federal Republic of Germany and former Vice-Chancellor of the University of Namibia; and Mary Jay, Secretary to the Managing Committee (the Jury).
+The other members of the Jury in 2009 were: Professor Simon Gikandi, Robert Schirmer Professor of English at Princeton University; Professor Peter Katjavivi, Chairman of the National Planning Commission in the Government of Namibia, and former Vice-Chancellor of the University of Namibia; and Mary Jay, Secretary to the Managing Committee (the Jury).
 The Award is sponsored by Kodansha Ltd, Japan.

 further information about the Award, please contact: